-The students will be working in groups of five to 15 at more than 20 sites from 10 a.m. to approximately 2:30 p.m.
-Projects are scheduled throughout the Holland and Zeeland area, and will range from sorting at Bibles for Mexico, to farm work at the Critter Barn, to building with Lakeshore Habitat for Humanity, to conducting an inventory of four area road-stream crossings, to groundskeeping and cleaning at many organizations.
+The students will be working in groups of eight to 20 at 20 different sites from 10 a.m. to approximately 2:30 p.m.
+Projects are scheduled throughout the Holland and Zeeland area as well as near Grand Haven, and will range from sorting at Bibles for Mexico, to farm work at the Critter Barn, to building with Lakeshore Habitat for Humanity, to conducting an inventory of four area road-stream crossings, to groundskeeping and cleaning at many organizations.

 Hope students volunteer in a variety of ways throughout the school year.
 In addition to “Time to Serve,” three prominent efforts at the college are the “Relay for Life” for the American Cancer Society, the “Dance Marathon” charitable fund-raiser held on behalf of Helen DeVos Children’s Hospital of Grand Rapids, and the spring break service and immersion trip program, all of which involve students from across campus.
 In January 2011, Hope was named to the Carnegie Foundation for the Advancement of Teaching’s “2010 Community Engagement Classification” for demonstrating excellent community engagement locally and beyond, showing alignment among mission, culture, leadership, resources and practices.